thuaduc/check24-challenge-holiday/README.md

 ## Disclaimer

-This repository is my personal project for Check24 coding challenge.
+This repository is my project for the Check24 coding challenge.
 Copy right of the data (hotels.csv and offers.csv) belongs to Check24.
 More details could be found [here](https://github.com/check24-scholarships/holiday-challenge).

 # Getting started